 Lately, there are 2 labeled professional titles: Data Engineering and Data Science.
 Data Engineering is simply Software Engineering with added Data Manipulation.
 Machine Learning includes Feature Engineering, configuring Machine Learning Models, Software Engineering, and Data Manipulation.
 WST, Inc. merges these 2 disciplines into a form of Hybrid Engineering.
 Machine Learning Engineering is simply an extension of Data Engineering.

 Dan has recently completed the following machine learning/deep learning certifications delivered by Andrew Ng of Stanford.

-Dan has also recently completed courses in Basic and Inferential Statistics from Coursera as well.
-He is a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
+Dan has also recently completed courses in Basic and Inferential Statistics from Coursera.
+He was a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
 His contributions are documented here.
 He has built a Machine Learning Framework which he provides to clients as part of engagements.

 Dan Wellisch may be contacted here.: